 As the camp came back to life, people began packing and the Countess asked about the overnight?
 Zimzod reported, "just stupidity and something unidentified."
 Ursara didn't seem very concerned, so long as Zimzod wasn't concerned, so Zimzod asked how soon things would get moving?
 He was told it would take about an hour and that they'd march until near mid-day before stopping for a meal.
 Then they expected to push on to see how close they were to their destination?
 From there, they'd chose to push to the end point or not.
 The Countess hoped to arrive before the nomads.

 Zimzod acknowledged that this was her part of the run as one of her minions moved up.
-After some brief whispers into her ear, the Countess headed back to her people.
+After some brief whispers into her ear, the Countess went back to her people.
 Once she left, Zimzod assigned people to the same positions in the march as the day before.
-Those who slept in their pavilions were able to recharge their PLSS systems.
+Those who slept in their pavilions had been able to recharge their PLSS systems.
 Zach was the only person who had not removed and recharged, but he had backup tanks.
 As they organized, Mikah quipped, "You look refreshed Zach."
 Rol acerbically asked, "Have a nice sleep?" and then whispered, "I'll wake you up next time." with a satiric tone.

 Mikah didn't have to do much work on her tent and gear because Trryghera did a lot of that work for her.
 As she watched the other caravanners, Mikah noticed some were Jonkeereen.
 This was largely because Trryghera treated them differently than the others, even among her own people.
 As Mikah recalled, she'd read about them, as a "gene-geneered" race.
 She learned from Trryghera that there were issues with Jonkeereen on-world, and that Trryghera didn't like them or dealing with them.